 Seeing the Animals

-Grant's Farm has more than 900 animals from all around the world.
+Grant's Farm has more than 900 exotic animals.
 After leaving the tram, many visitors head over to feed and pet the baby goats.
-From there, it's an easy walk to see the elephants, kangaroos, lemurs and other animals on your way to the Bauernhof.
+From there, it's an easy walk to see the elephants, kangaroos, lemurs, and other animals on your way to the Bauernhof.

 You may also want to stop and take in one of the elephant education shows or other animal encounters.
-The shows are at 10:30 a.m., 12 p.m., 1:30 p.m., 3 p.m. and 4 p.m.
-The animal shows are free, but bring some change for animal feedings.
-It's 50 cents for camel feed and $1 for baby goat bottles and parakeet food sticks.
-If you are bringing kids with you, consider getting a fun pass.
-The pass includes one carousel ride, a snow cone and two goat feeding bottles for just $5.
+The animal shows are free, but you should bring some change for animal food to give to the camels, goats, and parakeets.
+If you bring kids with you, consider getting a pass that includes one carousel ride, a snow cone, and two goat feeding bottles.

 The Beer Garden

 The beer garden at the Bauernhof is where to go when you want a drink, snack, or meal.
 There is a large outdoor courtyard with tables and umbrellas as well as several food stands serving casual meals like brats, pizza, and salads.
 The Anheuser-Busch hospitality room also offers visitors ages 21 and older two free glasses of AB beer samples.